Owerre/natural-disaster/README.md

 ## Trend of Natural Disaster by Continent, Country, & Types

-- The predominant causes of natural disasters are flood and storm - they occur mostly in Asia and Americas, particularly in the united states and China
+- The predominant causes of natural disasters are flood and storm - they occur mostly in Asia and Americas, particularly in the united states and China.

+- Storm produced the most economic cost over the years.

 ![fig](images/fig2b.png)
 ![fig](images/fig4a.png)